 The type of insurance you decide to carry depends on how much your state requires and how much coverage you want in the event of an accident.
 The state minimum is how much any driver must carry, while liability insurance offers protection for any damage you cause to others.
 Full coverage auto insurance pays for damages caused to both yourself and others by adding comprehensive and collision coverage.

 The level of coverage you need depends on your car's value, the coverages required by your leasing company or lender, the value of your assets and several other factors.
+The table below shows how much car insurance costs depending on your level of liability insurance and whether you buy comprehensive and collision insurance with a $1,000 deductible.

 Average Car Insurance Costs by Coverage Type